What is Neuroplastic Pain?

 Pain is a danger signal.
 Pain, when working as it should, is a helpful indicator of injury to the body.
 But when pain becomes chronic and there is no underlying tissue damage, it's no longer doing it's job.
 We call this neuroplastic pain.

-Our brains can keep pain turned on when there are compounding factors like anxiety, stressful life events, fear of an underlying injury or disease, perfectionism, shame, grief, or repressed emotions amplifying that danger signal.
-This is a totally unconscious process that we often don't even recognize.
+Our brains can keep pain turned on when there are factors like anxiety, stressful life events, fear of an underlying injury or disease, perfectionism, shame, grief, or repressed emotions amplifying that danger signal.
+This is often a totally unconscious process that we often don't even recognize.

 The good news...